 Average temperature in summer: 20°C

 While Finland may mostly be associated with its snowy landscapes and husky safaris, summer is just as magical as winter.
 During summer, the sun rarely sets, and the forests come alive with wildlife, including the Eurasian brown bears, lynx, wolves and wolverines.
-The summer sun brings opportunities for wildlife spotting, foraging, outdoor swimming and exploring the lush Finnish landscapes on foot or bike.
+As it's home to Europe's largest lake district, summer in Finland offers endless opportunities for wildlife spotting, foraging, outdoor swimming and exploring the lush Finnish landscapes on foot or bike.

 Don't miss the chance to embark on a Golden Triangle train journey, visiting the cities of Helsinki, Tampere and Turku, and soak up the warmth in a traditional sauna.
 This time of year is perfect for enjoying plenty of activities from biking through spectacular scenery to kayaking on one of the 188,000 lakes of Finland - Lake Saimaa has made it onto our list of Best Lakes to Visit in Europe Outside of Italy.